Last Updated on: 27th September 2023, 08:34 am

 What Sounds Do Pineapple Green Cheek Conures Make?

-Conures grind their beaks when they’re comfortable and ready to go to bed.
-It’s a crackling sound they make by running their top and bottom beak together.
-When your parrot starts making this sound, dim the lights or cover its cage so that it can go to sleep.
+They make crackling sounds by rubbing the top and bottom of their beak together.
+When the parrot starts making this sound, dim the lights or cover its cage so it can sleep.